ELGAS Knowledge Hub

 Just as with propellants, LPG gases also replaced chlorofluorocarbons (CFCs) as refrigerants, to preserve the ozone layer.

-Butane is favoured, over propane, for use as fuel in greenhouses.
+Butane (butane gas) is favoured, over propane, for use as fuel in greenhouses.

 It provides both heat and enriches the atmosphere with CO2, which aids in plant growth.